 In 1958, the society’s sales division, which had been in Dallas, Texas, moved to State College and became one of the responsibilities of the executive secretary.
 The society, having outgrown its downtown office, dedicated a new headquarters in 1972 in the American Philatelic Building on South Atherton Street.
 Four years later, the consolidation of the society’s various components led to the relocation of The American Philatelist’s editorial offices to State College.

 As membership grew rapidly in the 1970s, the society once again looked for a new home.
 In 1982, the new American Philatelic Building opened on Oakwood Avenue.
-Four years later, the society hosted the first-day ceremony for four postage stamps celebrating its 100th anniversary.
+Four years later, the society celebrated its 100th anniversary by hosting the first-day ceremony for new four postage stamps.

 The society continued to grow and by the end of the twentieth century was looking for a larger home.
 In 2002, the society purchased the Pennsylvania Match Factory in Bellefonte and began renovating the historic structure.
 Two years later, it moved into the newly named American Philatelic Center.